 Set in an archipelago of 14 islands, Stockholm’s maritime history is long and rich, with the heart of the city the tiny island of Gamla Stan, home to some of Europe’s best-preserved medieval buildings.

-The city’s maritime (and ergo Viking) history can be explored in the fabulous Vasa Museum which is home to a famed restoration of a warship that was sunk on her maiden voyage in 1628.
+The city’s maritime (and ergo Viking) history can be explored in the fabulous Vasa Museum, one of the best museums in Stockholm.
+It is home to a famed restoration of a warship that was sunk on her maiden voyage in 1628.